QuarkNerd/blog/tmakarem/_posts/2017-03-21-Working-with-Type-Sketch-vs-Adobe-Illustrator.md

 To do that in Illustrator, you double click on the style you created, edit it and it automatically updates all the texts inheriting that style in your design.

 When you do that, Illustrator preserves the previous customisation of an instance of a text style.
-For example, if we take the example I mentioned above, changing the header style size from 24pt to 26pt would not affect the colours of the headers.
+In the example I mention above, changing the header style size from 24pt to 26pt would not affect the colours of the headers.
 You would still have an instance of the header that is blue but all the headers including the customised blue one would change to 26pt.
 That is not the case in Sketch.

 In Sketch, to update text styles, you have to update a textbox first, then click on the refresh icon that appears next to the text style.
 Clicking the refresh icon will update all the texts that inherit that style and will override any previously customised instances of that style.

-Also, having to click on the refresh icon to update the style is not very intuitive because you might not think of changing a specific textbox to update a text style.
+Also, having to click on the refresh icon to update the style is not very immediately clear because you might not think of changing a specific textbox to update a text style.
 You might think that editing a text style is not supported in Sketch.

+**Previewing text styles**

-However, a nice feature that Sketch offers and that Illustrator doesn’t is the preview of the text style.
+A nice feature that Sketch offers and that Illustrator doesn’t is the preview of the text style.
 In Sketch the name of the text style inherits the settings of that style.

 ![Sketch, text style preview]({{ site.github.url }}/tmakarem/assets/042_Style-Preview.png "Sketch, text style preview")